dotnet/arcade/Documentation/AzureDevOps/SendingJobsToHelix.md

 ## Helix Access Token

+Helix access tokens are used to authenticate users sending jobs to Helix.
+For open queues,

 ### External builds (Public CI)

 For external builds, you don't need to specify an access token (indeed, doing so is prohibited).
 Simply specify the *IsExternal* flag for your build and specify a *Creator* in order to send the jobs to Helix anonymously.
 The "creator" should be an identifiable username which is clearly related to your build.
 For example, Arcade might specify a creator of `arcade`.
 This will make collating your results on Mission Control much easier.

-Please note that external jobs may only be submitted to queues which end with **.Open**.
+Please note that external jobs may only be submitted to queues which end with the value `IsInternalOnly` set to false.
+To determine this value for a particular queue, see the list of available queues [here](https://helix.dot.net/api/2018-03-14/info/queues).

 Example: